-VTA should establish and document a methodology to conduct an analysis that substantiates the use of 2016 Measure B funds to support applicable Transit Operations sub-categories.
-This methodology should isolate and define allowable and unallowable transit operations-related expenses for each sub-program.
-Over the course of the audit, VTA program management initiated work to develop this methodology and perform the substantiate for the fiscal years under audit.
-Once the methodology is finalized, it should be documented and submitted to the appropriate authority for approval.
+Recommendation: VTA should continue to establish and document methodologies to conduct an analysis that substantiates the use of 2016 Measure B funds to support applicable Transit Operations sub-categories.
+This methodology should isolate and define allowable and unallowable Transit Operations-related expenses for each sub-program.
+Over the course of the audit, the VTA program management initiated work to develop this methodology and perform the substantiation for the fiscal year under audit.